Syncano/syncano-node/docs/docs/building-sockets/real-time-channels.md

 # Real-time channels

-Channels is a web socket that gives the posibility to create applications which need to receive realtime data like chat
+Channels is a web Socket that gives the posibility to create applications which need to receive realtime data like chat

 Listen on Syncano Realtime Channels.